kilolgupta/Variational-Autoencoders-Collaborative-Filtering/README.md

 # Variational-Autoencoders-Collaborative-Filtering
+Please cite our paper: [A Hybrid Variational Autoencoder for Collaborative Filtering](https://arxiv.org/abs/1808.01006), if you find this repository helpful.

 This repository contains the code implementing variational autoencoders (VAE) for collaborative filtering (CF) on movielens data and spotify's Million Playlist dataset (MPD).

 **Link to movielens data**: http://files.grouplens.org/datasets/movielens/ml-20m.zip